CONTENT WARNING: Discussion of gun violence and mass shootings to follow.

 When people’s basic needs are cared for, they’re less likely to hurt other people.

 No More Toxic Masculinity

-We can all agree that when Reginald Barclay decided to make holodeck simulations of all his co-workers, that was pretty disturbing.
-What he didn’t do, however, was replicate a compression rifle and charge into Ten Forward one fateful day.
+We can all agree that when Reginald Barclay decided to make Holodeck simulations of all his co-workers, that was pretty disturbing.
+What he didn’t do, however, was replicate a compression rifle and charge into 10 Forward one fateful day.

 Far too often, the men (and it’s almost always men) who commit acts of mass gun violence are doing so to rectify a perceived slight on their masculinity (which also often intersects with other issues, such as racism, homophobia, and more).
 Maybe they lost their job, maybe they were rejected for a date, maybe someone laughed at them.
 Whatever it was, the only way these men feel like they can re-establish their own masculinity is by hurting people.

 The future of Star Trek doesn’t have this problem.
 In Starfleet, men and women both serve, and serve equally.
 There are no traditional gender roles for ship’s doctor, chief of security, or captain.
 Even Chakotay, a wanted terrorist/freedom fighter for the Maquis, agrees to serve under Captain Janeway without even the slightest mention of gender.
 The crew of the Discovery adapts to one of their own having they/them pronouns with a simple “Okay.”